West Indian cricket team in Australia in 1979–80

 West Indies won their first Test series on Australian soil.
 It also marked the beginning of West Indies' dominance in world cricket, as they remained unbeaten for the next 15 years (1980-1995) until eventually losing to Mark Taylor's Australia in 1995.

 The scheduling of the Test matches was unusual, in that Australia alternated between playing Tests against West Indies and against England.
 This format was not repeated in subsequent years when two teams toured Australia in the same season.

-In addition to the Test series, the teams played in a triangular Limited Overs International (LOI) tournament which also involved the England team.
+In addition to the Test series, the teams played in a triangular Limited Overs International tournament, the "World Series Cup", which also involved the England team.
 West Indies won this tournament, defeating England in the final.